 I have always loved zucchini bread.
 I probably made hundreds of loaves of it as a kid.

-Zucchini always seems to be so easy to come by during the summer and some point we always ended up grating and freezing some for later loaves of bread.
+Zucchini always seems to be so easy to come by during the summer, and at some point, we always end up grating and freezing some.
+If you freeze the zucchini in 2 cup packages, it makes for easy zucchini bread baking throughout the winter.

 It was always fun to take some out and make a lovely loaf of sweet bread for breakfast.
-Being from a big family, getting the loaf eaten was never a problem.
+Being from a big family, getting a whole loaf eaten was never a problem.

-So, rather than bake one giant loaf or even two smaller ones I went for mini loaves.
-I dropped a couple loaves off as surprise treats for family and then brought the other two to family dinner.
+So, rather than bake one giant loaf or even two smaller ones, I went for mini loaves.
+Then I packaged them up and delivered them to family.

 This loaf did end up with a slightly different color than most of the zucchini bread recipes I have made in the past.
 Maida warned that would be the case.